-With the multitude of CSPs in the market, you need to be wise about choosing a provider who will offer you the maximum amount of bandwidth and low-cost storage while keeping your data safe.
-While there are several reliable public CSPs in the market, you need to select the best option that meets all your needs.
+With the multitude of Enterprise Cloud Service Providers (CSPs) in the market, you need to be wise about choosing a provider who will offer you the maximum amount of bandwidth and low-cost storage while keeping your data safe.
+While there are several reliable public CSPs in the market, you need to select the best option that meets all your enterprise data storage needs.

-The best online storage system must do the following:
+The best online enterprise cloud storage system must do the following:

 The safety of your data stored on the cloud is relative to the online storage solution you use.
 Cloud providers store their backups in multiple locations across different power supplies to prevent data loss.
-These data centers use sophisticated systems that provide emergency power, detect smoke, and suppress fires.
-Furthermore, they are heavily guarded, reinforced, and internally protected to prevent intrusion, stealing the storage software, or physical destruction from disgruntled employees.
+These data centers use sophisticated systems that provide emergency power, detect smoke and suppress fires.
+Furthermore, they are heavily guarded, reinforced and internally protected to prevent intrusion, theft of the storage software, or physical destruction by disgruntled employees.

 So is your data safe on the cloud?
 Well, the truth is that no cloud service provider can assure you of 100 percent data security.
 In any case, since most online storage companies operate in a cut-throat market, they rely heavily on their reputation, and you can rest assured that they will take great pains to ensure that they have the most advanced security measures available to protect clients’ data.